Sportster History (1966-1979)

 To keep up with the litre-bikes that Japan was offering, the Sportster received a bump in motor size in 1972.
 Boring the cylinders 3/16ths of an inch brought displacement from 883cc to 997.3cc (advertised as 1000cc).
 The increase also gave a more optimum bore-to-stroke ratio, resulting in a smoother running motor.
 Power was also increased, pushing top-speeds past 110 mph.
 Quarter-mile times dropped into the mid-thirteens, and by removing the stock exhaust baffles, another half-second could be gained.

 The Sportster for 1972 saw several minor changes.
 Prone to vapor lock when the engine was hot, the complex Tillotson carburetor was dropped in favor of the simpler Bendix unit.
 The new carb also sat closer to the motor, causing less of an obstruction to the rider's right knee.
 The magneto ignition used on the XLCH models was gone, in its place was the points/coil/battery system from the XLH.
 Seat padding was reduced.
 The 1972 frame was the same for both the XLH & XLCH models.
 Sales nearly doubled from the previous year, with just under 18,000 units sold.

 read Bendix Carburetor Rebuild

-In 1973, front disc brakes became standard on all Sportster models.
+A front disc brake replaced the drum seen on previous year models.
 The fork tube diameters were increased to 35mm, manufactured first by Kayaba and then by Showa.
 The 35mm forks would have the "pie-slice" caliper and cloverleaf rotor, and later sport dual-disc calipers.

 read 1974-1977 XL/FX Caliper Rebuild